pkeogan/cloud9-install-laravel-5.5/README.md

 # Cloud9 Laravel 5.5 Installer
 ## DO NOT USE THIS IN A PRODUCTION ENVIROMENT - YOU HAVE BEEN WARNED
-This installer setups laravel 5.5 and php7.1 onto a fresh Cloud9 (c9.io) workspace.
-Just run the script, and bam your ready to start programming.
+This installer setups laravel 5.5, MySQL 5.7 and php7.1 onto a fresh Cloud9 (c9.io) workspace.
+Just run the script, do some input, and bam your ready to start programming.

 ## Features
 - Installs PHP 7.1
 - Removed Default C9 Files
-- Puts laravel in root workspace folder and self cleans
+- Puts laravel in root workspace folder
 - Changes DocumentRoot to /public
-- Manages Permissions
+- Upgrades MySQL 5.7

 ## How To Use
 ### Step 1